 Glaucoma, known as the “silent thief of sight,” is a serious condition, but it’s controllable with early detection.
 The team at Ramirez & Poulos, MD, PA, in Orlando and Kissimmee, Florida, is experienced in diagnosing and controlling glaucoma, so you can slow the progression of the disease and protect your vision.
-To schedule an eye exam, including a glaucoma screening, call the office or use the online booking tool.
+To schedule an eye exam, including a glaucoma screening, call the office.

 Glaucoma is a disease that affects your optic nerves.
 Your optic nerves carry visual information to your brain from your retina, the light-sensing tissue at the back of your eyes.
 Your brain interprets this information to form images, allowing you to see.

 The underlying cause of glaucoma is increased pressure on your optic nerve.
 Your eyes contain a fluid called aqueous humor, which serves a number of functions, including maintaining a healthy level of pressure in your eyes.
 When this fluid can’t drain freely, it builds up in the front part of your eye, which can damage your optic nerve over time.

 Glaucoma is known as the “silent thief of sight” because it develops gradually and doesn’t present early symptoms or warning signs.

 The disease only causes noticeable symptoms after it’s already caused permanent, irreversible vision damage.
 It usually shows up in both eyes at once and damages your peripheral (side) vision first.

 To catch glaucoma in its early stages and prevent vision loss, it’s important to get regular eye exams at Ramirez & Poulos, MD, PA.
 Your doctor can detect abnormally high eye pressure, the key risk factor for glaucoma.

 You’re more likely to develop glaucoma if you have: